menacit/practical_cryptography_course/35-group_exercise.md

 - Spy agency working with intelligence gathering
 - Provides sensitive information to governmental agencies, diplomats and foreign allies
 - Has agents and sources spread all over the world that need to report information securely
-- May only utilize free software due to budget restraints enforce by CATZ
+- May only utilize free software due to budget restraints enforce by "CATZ"

 _(feel free to extend fictional scenario!)_